guireibar/teamcity-documentation/topics/teamcity-maintenance-mode.md

 [//]: # (title: TeamCity Maintenance Mode)
 [//]: # (auxiliary-id: TeamCity Maintenance Mode)

 If you see the TeamCity Maintenance page on the TeamCity startup, it means this TeamCity instance requires technical maintenance before it can start.
-In most cases, this page appears if the data format expected by the TeamCity installation does not correspond to the data format in the Data Directory or the database; for example, during [upgrade](upgrade.md) TeamCity will display this page before converting the data to a newer format.
+In most cases, this page appears if the data format expected by the TeamCity installation does not correspond to the data format in the [Data Directory](teamcity-data-directory.md) or the database.
+For example, during [upgrade](upgrade-teamcity-server-and-agents.md), TeamCity will display this page before converting the data to a newer format.

 For security reasons, it is to be performed by a __system administrator__ who has administrative access to the environment where the TeamCity server is installed.
 If you __do not__ have access to the computer where TeamCity is installed, inform your system administrator that TeamCity requires technical maintenance.